Timeline

-A timeline is a display of a list of events in chronological order.
+A timeline is a list of events displayed in chronological order.
 It is typically a graphic design showing a long bar labelled with dates paralleling it, and usually contemporaneous events.

 Timelines can use any suitable scale representing time, suiting the subject and data; many use a linear scale, in which a unit of distance is equal to a set amount of time.
 This timescale is dependent on the events in the timeline.
 A timeline of evolution can be over millions of years, whereas a timeline for the day of the September 11 attacks can take place over minutes, and that of an explosion over milliseconds.
 While many timelines use a linear timescale—especially where very large or small timespans are relevant -- logarithmic timelines entail a logarithmic scale of time; some "hurry up and wait" chronologies are depicted with zoom lens metaphors.

+More usually, "timeline" refers merely to a data set which could be displayed as described above.
+For example, this meaning is used in the titles of many Wikipedia articles starting "Timeline of ..."